RufusWhelan/Year11AssessmentTask1/ProjectDevelopment.md

 ### Preconditions:
 - access to the internet and to the pokemon api (Pokeapi)
 ### Main Flow:
-- ___Search:___ User enters the name of a pokemon.
+- __Search:__ User enters the name of a pokemon.
 The system retrieves and displays its relevant information to the User. (e.g bst, ability, generation introduced, ect)
 - __Store/'Catch' Pokemon:__ User adds the pokemon to their team of 6 pokemon, system confirms this and stores the pokemon in a csv file.
 - __View Team:__ User can request to see their team, system shows the user their team.
 - __Remove/'release' Pokemon:__ User can remove a pokemon from their team, systems confirms this and changers the csv file accordingly.
 - __Give Move:__ User can give one  their pokemon moves.
 The system checks if the pokemon can learn that move and if it can, the pokemon is given that move.
 - __Check:__ User can get indepth information on an aspect of a given pokemon. (e.g Pokedex entries, level up moveset, ect)
+- __Challenge:__ User challenges Elite Four with current team.

 ### Alternate Flow (User Challenges Elite Four)
+- __Attacking:__ User can select an attack, relevant effect/damage is calcuated and then  applied to opposing pokemon by system.
+- __Enememy Turn:__ System selects random move to be used by current enemy pokemon, favouring super effective moves.
+- __Switching:__ User can switch between their pokemon on their turn.
+- __Fainting:__ When a pokemons hit points reaches zero, it faints and can not be used in battle anymore
+- __Winning:__ when every pokemon is elimated on the user's team, they lose and the user is sent back to Main Flow.
+When every pokemon on the enemy's team faints, the user wins and the user is moved on to the next battle.

+### Postconditions:
+- Pokemon data is retrieved, displayed, stored, removed, checked or Elite Four is challenged.
+A pokemon turn is played out.